DannyNemer/dantil/README.md

 ### <a id="dantil-logWarning"></a>`dantil.logWarning(values)`
 <a href="#dantil-logWarning">#</a> [&#x24C8;](https://github.com/DannyNemer/dantil/blob/master/dantil.js#L580 "View in source") [&#x24C9;][1]

-Prints the provided values like `console.log()` prepended with yellow-colored "Warning: ".
+Prints the provided values like `dantil.log()` prepended with yellow-colored "Warning: ".

 #### Arguments
 1. `values` *(...&#42;)*: The values to print following "Warning: ".